apache/airflow/docs/apache-airflow/security/security_model.rst

 They also have the ability to create a Webserver Denial of Service situation and should be trusted not to misuse this capability.

+Only admin users have access to audit logs.
+Unless specified otherwise in any other section below, other users do not have permissions on audit logs.

 Operations users
 ................

 The primary difference between an operator and admin is the ability to manage and grant permissions to other users - only admins are able to do this.
 Otherwise assume they have the same access as an admin.

+Operations users also do not have permission to access audit logs.

 Connection configuration users
 ..............................